-The asymmetry really helps swing that nose around on the 168, thats a lot of board to turn, but through the design, this board can turn on a dime, and is the most surfy board you can ride besides maybe a no board.
+The asymmetry really helps swing that nose around on the 168, that’s a lot of board to turn, but through the design, this board can turn on a dime, and is the surfiest board you can ride beside maybe a no board.
 The board I tested was made for regular footers and they even have one for goofy footed riders too.

 The long arching turns you can make on this board is second to none.

 I was able to take a short trip down to Steamboat Springs during a high-pressure system, they had received about 15 inches in the days leading up to my trip.
 With no hesitation, I headed to backcountry with the Asytoni.
 Let’s just say I was running through all the hikes, just knowing this board would rip.